mdlacasse/Owl/README.md

 or through historical values, as are all other rates used for the calculations.

-Portfolios available for experimenting include assets from the S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and Treasury Bills.
-Inflation is represented by the Consumer Price Index.
-Data used are from [Aswath Damodaran](https://pages.stern.nyu.edu/~adamodar/) at the Sterm School of Business.
+Portfolios available for experimenting include assets from the S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and cash assets assumed to just follow inflation which is represented by the Consumer Price Index.
+Other asset classes can easily be added, but would add complexity while only providing diminishing insights.
+Data used are from
+[Aswath Damodaran](https://pages.stern.nyu.edu/~adamodar/) at the Sterm School of Business.
 Asset allocations are selected for the duration of the plan, and these can glide linearly or along a configurable s-curve from now